RCAP resolution plan hits roadblock as bidders upset over another auction plan | Law-Order

 The other two were Srei Group NBFC and Dewan Housing Finance Corporation (DHFL).

-The RBI subsequently filed an application for initiation of CIRP against the company at the Mumbai bench of the National Company Law Tribunal.
+The central bank subsequently filed an application for initiation of CIRP against the company at the Mumbai bench of the National Company Law Tribunal.

 In February last year, the RBI-appointed administrator invited expressions of interest for the sale of Reliance Capital.